-\textbf{Inpainting} was originally developed for image completion~\cite{elharrouss2020image}, but have been adapted for use with diffusion policies to generate actions rather than images~\cite{ho2020denoising, lugmayr2022repaint}.
-These methods have been also applied to goal-conditioned planning, using goals as known conditions to guide action generation~\cite{yang2023planning, rout2023theoretical, janner2022planning}.
+\textbf{Inpainting} was originally developed for image completion~\cite{elharrouss2020image}, but has been adapted for use with diffusion policies to generate actions rather than images~\cite{ho2020denoising, lugmayr2022repaint}.
+These methods have also been applied to goal-conditioned planning, using goals as known conditions to guide action generation~\cite{yang2023planning, rout2023theoretical, janner2022planning}.
 In our approach, we apply inpainting within the diffusion policy framework to generate trajectories and grasp poses, employing keyframes as guidance for action sequences.